-An effective internal communication plan helps build employees’ trust in leadership, facilitates different teams working together and aligns employees with company goals.
+An effective internal communication plan helps build employees’ trust in leadership, facilitates different teams working together, and aligns employees with company goals.

 What is Internal Communications Planning?

 Effective communication in the workplace is crucial.
-Building an internal communication plan is an optimal method to impact employee engagement, which improves retention rates and productivity in the workforce, not to mention business results.
+Building an internal communication plan is an optimal method to impact and boost employee engagement, which improves retention rates and productivity in the workforce, not to mention business results.

 A well-developed plan clearly defines how teams and departments communicate with employees and what is required to achieve important business goals.
-It should be tied to the organization’s strategic plan including its mission, vision, values and business-critical KPIs.
+It should be tied to the organization’s strategic plan including its mission, vision, values, and business-critical KPIs.

 Why do you need an Internal Communications Plan?